-The assessing organization produces evidence and describes the breadth of its documentation centre, indicating the number and kind of historical and current reference documents the centre contains.
-The assessing organization produces evidence that it maintains: an up-to-date list of the associations in and outside Canada of which it is a member, updated international academic credentials databases to which it subscribes, and up-to-date electronic distribution lists to which it belongs or other collaborative tools in its employ.
+The assessing organization describes the breadth of its documentation centre, indicating the number and kind of historical and current reference documents the centre contains.
+The assessing organization maintains: an up-to-date list of the associations in and outside Canada of which it is a member, updated international academic credentials databases to which it subscribes, and up-to-date electronic distribution lists to which it belongs or other collaborative tools in its employ.